-Francis Rubinstein is a Staff Scientist within the Building Technology and Urban Systems Division.
-He leads a team whose research focuses on digital lighting controls and energy-efficient buildings.
-He is developing a low-cost building equipment control network (IBECS) that will allow lighting fixtures and other building equipment to be operated and controlled wirelessly from the Internet.
+Francis Rubinstein is a retired Staff Scientist within the Building Technology and Urban Systems Division.
+He led a team whose research focuses on digital lighting controls and energy-efficient buildings.
+He developed a low-cost building equipment control network (IBECS) that will allow lighting fixtures and other building equipment to be operated and controlled wirelessly from the Internet.
 He is an internationallyrecognized expert in advanced lighting controls research and has managed several major demonstrations of lighting control systems including the Philip Burton Federal Building for which he was awarded the Vice-Presidential National Performance Award.
 He was DOE’s lighting expert for the Greening of the White House Initiative under President Clinton in 1993.
 He is a Fellow of the Illuminating Engineering Society of North America (IESNA) and is current Chair of the IESNA Research Committee.
 Before joining LBNL in 1979, he spent two years as a photometric test engineer for Prescolite.
 He received a BA in Physics from the University of California, Berkeley, in 1976.

 Researchers in the Building Technology & Urban Systems Division (BTUS) at Lawrence Berkeley National Laboratory develop data and technologies that increase energy efficiency and improve the health, safety and comfort of building occupants, in the United States and worldwide.